resourceguru/api-docs/endpoints/time_off.md

 Key | Type | Description
 --- | --- | --- | ---
-resource_ids| array of intergers | The resources that the Time Off/Downtime event is being created for. creator_id | integer | Unique identifier of the User this Time Off/Downtime event is for. from | string | The ISO 8601 formatted first date for the Time Off/Downtime event. to | string | The ISO 8601 formatted last date for the Time Off/Downtime event. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (can't be null).
+resource_ids| array of intergers | The resources that the Time Off/Downtime event is being created for. creator_id | integer | Unique identifier of the User this Time Off/Downtime event is for (displayed as "Booker" in the UI). from | string | The ISO 8601 formatted first date for the Time Off/Downtime event. to | string | The ISO 8601 formatted last date for the Time Off/Downtime event. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (can't be null).